LokadithyaM/ServiceNow-lite/README.md

 - **Team Updates & Documentation**: Maintain a centralized record of team activities and internal updates.
 - **Optimized Performance**: Uses Redis caching and SWR for background data fetching to ensure fast operations.
 - **Scalability**: Developed with Next.js and deployed on Vercel for seamless scaling and reliability.
+- **Automation**: Leveraging LLM-powered systems as the core intelligence for automated applications, utilizing a token-based framework for dynamic decision-making and execution.

 ## Tech Stack
 - **Framework**: Next.js (TypeScript)